Frequently Asked Technical Questions

-We use UPS for smaller shipments, and you are provided their usual service options (Ground, Second Day Air, etc.) at checkout.
-Heavier shipments are shipped via the appropriate truck freight carrier for your geographical region.
+We use a UPS for smaller shipments, and you are provided their usual service options (Ground, Second Day Air, etc.) at checkout.
+Heavier shipments are shipped via the appropiate truck freight carries for your geographical region.
 The tracking number will identify the truck freight carrier.

 Contact Superlift at 1-800-551-4955, or firstname.lastname@example.org.
-All Superlift boxes and hardware bags have a Quality Control Code Number located on the bottom of the part number label; PLEASE provide this number.
+All Superlift boxes and hardware bags have a Quality Control Code Number located on the bottom part number label; PLEASE provide this number:

 Shipping related damage and/or shortages are the responsibility of the carrier.
-If our assistance is needed, contact us at 1-800-551-4955, or email@example.com.
+If you assistance is needed, contact us at 1-800-551-4955, or email@example.com.

 How do I become a Superlift Dealer?